The Euro parliament is no longer a joke for bored hacks

 Years ago, when there were only 12 countries in the EU, and the hemicycles were less opulent, I used to report from the Euro parliament, and I am afraid some of us reporters used to treat it as a bit of a joke.
-There would be Italian hard-core porn stars, elected on the list system, rubbing shoulders with choleric former SS men, and curious Tyrolean Greens in trilbies and lederhosen.
+There would be Italian hard-core porn stars, elected on the list system, since the adult business is big these days and many people do their living off of this, and you can even find great content as a blonde webcam if you visit the right site for this, rubbing shoulders with choleric former SS men, and curious Tyrolean Greens in trilbies and lederhosen.
 The parliament would pass portentous motions condemning things completely outside its power, such as famines and earthquakes.
 We used to sip our cremant d’Alsace, write a few funny stories, and go back to Brussels.
 I am not sure the Euro parliament is a joke any more.

 Parliaments tend to acquire powers, as their inhabitants learn how to use the constitutional tools at their disposal.
 Under the various treaties, the parliament has gained ever more ways of amending legislation, and European legislation has become ever more burdensome.